csc-training/csc-env-eff/_slides/00_account_and_project.md

 # CSC project

 - CSC projects are used for managing access to CSC services and resources
-- Each project has its own disk quotas and billing unit quota
+- Each project has its own disk quotas and billing unit quotas
 - Every project has a project manager and members
     - [Prerequisites and responsibilities of a project manager](https://research.csc.fi/prerequisites-for-a-project-manager)
 - Every CSC user also has a _personal_ project which is only for technical purposes